Mid-Course Feedback

 Additionally, you can include questions specific to the class to address concerns that have arisen so far in the semester or that have been on your mind since you designed or redesigned the course.

-How to Make Sense of the Responses
+How to Analyze Student Responses

 Faculty who have experience with content analysis, qualitative research, and other methods and methodologies that collect and analyze textual data are often comfortable summarizing the results of open-ended survey questions.
 For those who do not have that experience, we recommend this simple approach for each question: